dermatty/GINZIBIX/README.md

 # GINZIBIX

-Fast & lightweight binary newsreader for the Gnome Desktop
+Fast & ressource-hungry binary newsreader for the Gnome Desktop